sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/importing-data-with-the-queue-data-importer.md

     {
         $this->setDataSetWriterPersistenceState(false);

-        // storing data sets in the internal buffer
+        // storing datasets in the internal buffer
     }

     .....